 Other popular beach clubs in the southwest are Virtual Club, Balneario Illetas, Mood Beach & Restaurant and Bardot at Gran Meliá de Mar hotel.

 The longest running beach club and probably still the coolest is PuroBeach Palma with its amazing location close to Palma and as an insider’s tip …. the sunsets are to die for!

-Nassau Beach Club and Anima Beach are both located in Palma close to Portixol with good restaurants as well as beach clubs both are also popular after dark.
+Anima Beach is located in Palma close to Portixol with good restaurants.
+This beach club is also popular after dark.